atxwang/atxwang.github.io/_posts/recent events.md

-be swift resolute proud let immovable strides carry you past poppy fields past fig trees past clear skies where in lieu of soaring kites there is terrifying rain past border walls past stones and slingshots past the cages wherein human animals are detained
+be swift resolute proud let immovable strides carry you past poppy fields past fig trees past clear skies where in lieu of soaring kites there is terrifying rain past border walls past stones and slingshots past cages in which human animals are detained

-past gilded gates guarding them from a child, that terrible paradox,
+past gilded gates guarding them from a childthat terrible paradox,

 suffering